TaufiqHA/sistem-manufaktur-api/docs/DeliveryOrderItem_api.md

     "message": "The given data was invalid.",
     "errors": {
         "delivery_order_id": [
-            "The delivery order id field is required."
+            "The delivery order id field is required.", "The selected delivery order id is invalid."
         ],
         "warehouse_id": [
-            "The warehouse id field is required."
+            "The warehouse id field is required.",
+            "The selected warehouse id is invalid."
         ],
         "project_id": [
-            "The project id field is required."
+            "The project id field is required.",
+            "The selected project id is invalid."
         ],
         "project_name": [
-            "The project name field is required."
+            "The project name field is required.",
+            "The project name field must not exceed 255 characters."
         ],
         "item_name": [
-            "The item name field is required."
+            "The item name field is required.",
+            "The item name field must not exceed 255 characters."
         ],
         "qty": [
             "The qty field is required.",